Toronto

 The diverse population of Toronto reflects its current and historical role as an important destination for immigrants to Canada.
 About half of its residents were born outside of Canada and over 200 ethnic origins are represented among its inhabitants.
 While the majority of Torontonians speak English as their primary language, over 160 languages are spoken in the city.
 The city is governed by Toronto City Council, a unicameral body whose members are elected every four years.
 City council is composed of 25 councillors, who each represent a geographical ward, and the mayor of Toronto who serves as head of council and the chief executive officer of the municipal government.

-Toronto is Canada's largest financial centre, and is home to the Toronto Stock Exchange, the headquarters of Canada's five largest banks, and the headquarters of many large Canadian and multinational corporations.
+Toronto is Canada's largest financial centre, and is home to the Toronto Stock Exchange, the de facto operational headquarters of Canada's five largest banks, and the headquarters of many large Canadian and multinational corporations.
 Its economy is highly diversified with strengths in technology, design, financial services, life sciences, education, arts, fashion, aerospace, environmental innovation, food services, and tourism.
-In 2022, a New York Times columnist listed Toronto as the third largest tech hub in North America, after the San Francisco Bay Area and New York City.
-Toronto is also a prominent centre for music, theatre, motion picture production, and television production, and is home to the headquarters of Canada's major national broadcast networks and media outlets.
+Toronto is a prominent centre for music, theatre, motion picture production, television production, and digital media production, and is home to the headquarters of Canada's major national broadcast networks and media outlets.
 Its varied cultural institutions, which include numerous museums and galleries, festivals and public events, entertainment districts, national historic sites, and sports activities, attract over 26 million visitors each year.

 Etymology

-The word Toronto has been recorded with various spellings in French and English, including Tarento, Tarontha, Taronto, Toranto, Torento, Toronto, and Toronton.
-The most frequent early spelling, Taronto, referred to 'The Narrows', a channel of water through which Lake Simcoe discharges into Lake Couchiching where the Huron had planted tree saplings to corral fish at what is now the Mnjikaning Fish Weirs site in Orillia.
+The name Toronto has been recorded with various spellings in French and English, including Tarento, Tarontha, Taronto, Toranto, Torento, Toronto, and Toronton.
+The most frequent early spelling, Taronto, referred to "The Narrows", a channel of water through which Lake Simcoe discharges into Lake Couchiching where the Wendat had planted tree saplings to corral fish at what is now the Mnjikaning Fish Weirs site in Orillia.
 This narrows was called tkaronto by the Mohawk, meaning 'where there are trees standing in the water', and was recorded as early as 1615 by Samuel de Champlain.
-The word Toronto, meaning 'plenty', also appears in a 1632 French lexicon of the Huron language, which is also an Iroquoian language.
-It also appears on French maps referring to various locations, including Georgian Bay, Lake Simcoe, and several rivers.
-A portage route from Lake Ontario to Lake Huron running through this point, known as the Toronto Carrying-Place Trail, led to widespread use of the name.
+The word Toronto, meaning 'plenty', also appears in a 1632 French lexicon of the Wendat language, which is also an Iroquoian language.
+Toronto also appears on French maps referring to various locations, including Georgian Bay, Lake Simcoe, and several rivers.
+A portage route from Lake Ontario to Lake Huron running through this point, known as the "Toronto Carrying-Place Trail", led to widespread use of the name.